 This light orange syrup is perfect for use in persimmon-flavored beverages, like a persimmon sour cocktail or a homemade persimmon soda pop!
 The best part is that it’s super easy to make this syrup.

-💕 💕 why you’ll love this persimmon simple syrup recipe
+why this persimmon syrup recipe works:

 🍯 sweet and mellow.
-The flavor of persimmons is described as honey-like, with hints of melon or mango.
+The flavor of persimmons is honey-like, with hints of melon or mango.
 Their mellow fruity sweet flavor makes them perfect for pairing, because they complement many flavors very well!

 🍹beverage ready.
 This homemade fruity sweetener is an easy way to add a burst of flavor to all of your drinks during the fall and winter when persimmons are in peak season!